-Biomechanics is the study of the structure and function of human movement.
-In other words, is it the study of how the musculo-skeletal system works in different conditions.
+Biomechanics is the study of the structure and function of movement.
+In other words, it is the study of the function of the musculo-skeletal system in different movement conditions.
 Sports biomechanics studies the interaction between the performer (the athlete), sports equipment (e.g. running shoes) and the environment (e.g. running track).

 For example, the design of a running shoe or the composition of an athletic track are the result of intensive research on the effects of certain materials on the behavior of the athlete with the aim to improve performance without harming the human body.